um-grex/grex-docs/content/english/disclaimer/_index.md

 ---

-> This website does not represent official views, policies, or standards of University of Manitoba, [UofM](https://umanitoba.ca/governance/governing-documents), BC DRI group, Prairies DRI group or the __Digital Research Alliance of Canada__, [DRAC](https://alliancecan.ca/) (**the Alliance**), formerly known as Compute Canada.
+> This website does not represent official views, policies, or standards of [University of Manitoba](https://umanitoba.ca/governance/governing-documents "UofM Governance"), BC DRI group, Prairies DRI group or the [Digital Research Alliance of Canada](https://alliancecan.ca/) (formerly known as Compute Canada).
 Please refer to the official sites of the above-mentioned institutions and organizations for more information.

 ---